 It’s a space that is changing every day – and so far developers and brands are only scratching the surface when it comes to product launches and tasty innovation.
 In this, part 1 of our three-part deep dive into plant-based food and beverage, we’re highlighting the two distinct paths in the space and exploring a world of opportunity that is flavorful, vibrant, ever-expanding and deserves attention.
 What type of plant-based products are best suited for your brand, and where will the future take you?
-Read on, and look for parts 2 & 3 in the coming weeks.
+Read on, and check out part 2 here.

 Peeling back those numbers a bit to get to the core of what’s going on in plant-based, growth is stemming from what we’ve identified as two product types.
 First are the foods and beverages consumed as replacements for meat, dairy, eggs and additional animal-protein sources.
 Secondly are those that shine in their own right, like veg-centric products and dishes.
 Understanding the opportunities in both varieties is the key to future development.